Check out this list of the best things to do in Rome to help you plan your next big trip!

 You will probably have to push through some crowds to get a good photo of the Trevi Fountain or the Colosseum.

-But walk a few blocks away from these attractions and you’ll find yourself in a quiet, narrow street where locals are hanging out laundry and flowers are spilling off iron balconies.
+But walk a few blocks away from these attractions and you’ll find yourself in quiet, narrow streets where locals are hanging out laundry and flowers are spilling off iron balconies.

 If you know the right places to go, you can see a local side of Rome that is vibrant and heartwarming.